1,000+ Opportunities

 Camp Henry – 2026 Summer Camp Scholarships Camp Pendalouan – 2026 Summer Camp Scholarships Girl Scouts of Michigan Shore to Shore – Expanding the Girl Scout Leadership Experience Mary Free Bed Rehabilitation Hospital – 2026 Junior Wheelchair and Adaptive Sports Camp Scholarships Michigan 4-H Foundation – Oceana County 4-H Riding Into Success: Horsemanship Skills for Youth Michigan 4-H Foundation – Newaygo County 4-H Fishing Camp TrueNorth Community Services – 2026 Summer Camp Scholarships City of Fremont – Police Department – 2025 Shop with a Cop Christmas Event Operation Warm, Inc. – New Coats and Shoes for Muskegon and Oceana PreK Children Trinity Lutheran Church New Era – Food Pantry Dry Goods Building Expansion TrueNorth Community Services – 2026 Youth Programming Support 4747 West 48th Street, Suite 153

-Based on current listing details, eligibility includes: Public non-profit organizations (with 501c3) or governmental entities located in or directly serving youth from Lake, Muskegon, Newaygo, and Oceana Counties in West Michigan.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public non-profit organizations (with 501c3) or governmental entities located in or directly serving youth from Lake, Muskegon, Newaygo, and Oceana Counties in West Michigan.
+Confirm the full requirements in the official notice before applying.